Penny Ann Early: Early life and career

 In the midst of this heated controversy the Kentucky Colonels of the American Basketball Association signed Early to a short-term contract to play basketball for the men's team.
 Early had not played basketball at any level in life.
 Standing at just 5'3" tall and weighing a mere 112 pounds, she was also the smallest pro basketball player ever to compete.
 Management, including Colonels owners Joseph and Mamie Gregory, ordered coach Gene Rhodes to play Early in a game.
 Rhodes was not overly cooperative and protested to management.

 Penny's moment came on Wednesday, November 27, 1968, against the Los Angeles Stars.
 Wearing a miniskirt and a turtleneck sweater with a number 3 on the back (to represent the three boycotted races at Churchill Downs), Early warmed up with the players during pre-game and sat on the bench with the team.

 During the first half of play, during a timeout, Coach Rhodes sent Early to the scorer's table, where she officially checked into the game.
 In the Kentucky backcourt she took the ball out of bounds and inbounded it to teammate Bobby Rascoe.
 He then quickly called a timeout and the Colonels removed Early from the game to a mix of cheers and booing from the crowd of 5,345.
-Afterward, she signed hundreds of autographs to adoring onlookers making history once again.
+Afterward, she signed hundreds of autographs to adoring onlookers.

+After her brief stint in pro basketball, Early continued her career as a jockey.
+On April 19, 1969, she won the $10,000 Lady Godiva Handicap race at Suffolk Downs, a race that consisted entirely of seven female riders.
+Early rode in 12 races in 1969, none in 1970, and one in 1971.

+Later life and death

+Early was so frustrated with maintaining her weight and getting enough mounts that she quit to become a trainer.
+In 1974, at the age of 30, she went on a strict diet and worked diligently to get her weight down; however, her comeback was short-lived when she broke her arm, ankle, wrist, and some ribs in a racing spill.
+Early continued to work with horses in California and later in 2021 in Shelbyville, Tennessee until her death.
+She died by suicide on June 23, 2023, at the age of 80.